 Always drink water at room temperature or warm.
 Never drink cold water when juice fasting, to avoid troubling your digestive system.
 It is important while juice fasting, to drink plenty of water on top of the juices.
 However, do not overdo it.
 When your urine has turned very lightly yellow, you know you’re on the right track.
 If it becomes clear then you know you can reduce the water a little.

 When juice fasting/feasting drink only freshly extracted juices.
-Avoid canned juices that are sold on the shelves — those are loaded with harmful sugar, additives and preservatives.
+Avoid canned or boxed juices that are sold on the shelves—those are loaded with harmful sugar, additives and preservatives.
+You can buy freshly-extracted juices from juice bars if you personally see them juice them for you.
+If the juice bar uses a slow juicer, even better!

 You want to drink as much moisture-rich fruits as possible for proper hydration of vitamins/minerals and phytonutrients.
-Some common fruits that you can use during a juice fast: green apples, cantaloupe, carrot (not fruit), cranberries, grapefruit, grapes, guava, orange, pear, strawberries, watermelon and whatever else is available from your market or are in season.
+Some common fruits that you can use during a juice fast: green apples, cantaloupe, carrot (not fruit), cranberries, grapefruit, grapes, guava, orange, pear, strawberries, watermelon and whatever else is seasonal and available at your local market.

 Even though citrus fruits taste acidic, when consumed they are alkaline-forming and do not make the stomach acidic.
 Remember to rinse your mouth after drinking juices to prevent teeth decay.